-With effect from April 2017, Severn Trent Water will transfer its business customers to Water Plus (see our retail exit notification).
+With effect from April 2017, Severn Trent Water will transfer its business customers to Water Plus.
 If you are a non-household customer, we will still supply your water and treat your used water, but your retailer will be your point of contact for meter reading, billing and collection.

 Wholesale charges to retailers